Cosmic1Neko/NewbieLoraTrainer/README.md

 * **VAE Enhancement**: Replaced the original Flux.1 VAE with EQ-VAE and modified the `padding_mode` of `nn.conv2d` to "reflect" to mitigate edge artifacts in generated images.
 * **Multi-Resolution Loss**: Implemented the multi-resolution objective from Lumina Image 2.0 (Original Loss + 4x Downsampled Loss).
 This helps maintain global image structure during training, though it increases computational overhead.
-* **Dynamic Time-Step Shifting**: Fixed potential issues with `do_shift`, ensuring that the time-step $t$ is correctly shifted based on the actual image resolution rather than a fixed global resolution.
+* **Dynamic Time-Step Shifting**: Fixed potential issues with `do_shift`, ensuring that the timestep $t$ is correctly shifted based on the actual image resolution rather than a fixed global resolution.
 * **LoRA-Focused Training**: Removed LYCORIS LoKr support in favor of a full migration to the PEFT library for LoRA fine-tuning.
 Added parameters to enable DoRA (Weight-Decomposed Low-Rank Adaptation).
 * **Optimized Caching Strategy**: Modified the `use_cache` behavior to default to caching image latents only, excluding text embeddings to maintain flexibility.
 * **Advanced Caption Processing**: Added useful caption features including `dropout_caption_rate` (for unconditional generation training to improve Classifier-Free Guidance) and `shuffle_caption`.